- We are the in middle of a revolution being led by machine learning applications

 We are living in a golden age of machine learning.
 You must have imagined the vast and endless possibilities of this wonderful field.

 Are there any applications you feel we should include here?
 Which applications did you find the most intriguing?
-Let me know in the comments section below!You can also read this article on Analytics Vidhya's Android APP
+Let me know in the comments section below!You can also read this article on our Mobile APP